-Not all vehicle seating positions or child restraints have lower anchors and attachments or top tether anchors and attachments.
-In this case, the safety belt must be used (with top tether where available) to secure the child restraint.
-See Securing Child Restraints (Rear Seat) ♀ 84 or Securing Child Restraints (Front Passenger Seat) ♀ 86.
+Not all vehicle seating positions have lower anchors.
+In this case, the seat belt must be used (with top tether where available) to secure the child restraint.
+See Securing Child Restraints (With the Seat Belt in the Rear Seat) ⇒ 86 or Securing Child Restraints (With the Seat Belt in the Front Seat) ⇒ 89.